askui/askui/docs/docs/general/05-Integrations/containers.md

+---
+sidebar_position: 2
+title: Docker
+---

+# Docker

-# askui UI Controller Docker Images
+## AskUI Device Controller Docker Images

 We maintain Docker Images for running instructions with askui inside a Docker Container, e.g., locally or in a CI/CD pipeline.
 The images are based on Ubuntu (amd64) images and contain the askui UI Controller (also known as the *UiController*) and a browser.
 Currently, we offer some of the latest versions of Chrome and Firefox.
 The askui library connects to the askui UI Controller inside the Docker container to execute the instructions inside it.
 You can find our images on [DockerHub](https://hub.docker.com/r/askuigmbh/askui-ui-controller).